Lyu-Pengfei/Lyu-Pengfei.github.io/_pages/presentations.md

 ---

 - High dimensional replicable inference of multiple studies account for dependence.
+  - Conference and Festschrift In Honor Of Michael Kosorok, Chapel Hill, NC, November 2024.
-  - 2024 ICSA Applied Statistics Symposium, Nashville, TN, June 2024. (poster)
+  - 2024 ICSA Applied Statistics Symposium, Nashville, TN, June 2024.
   - The 9th Workshop on Biostatistics and Bioinformatics, Atlanta, GA, May 2024
   - Theory and Foundations of Statistics in the Era of Big Data, Tallahassee, FL, April 2024
   - Florida Chapter, American Statistical Association, Tallahassee, FL, March 2024